-- 2. In determining acting pay for the Chief, Deputy Chief or Director General positions, for the duration of the acting assignment the employee in the acting assignment will receive acting pay equal to the step in the higher rank's salary grid that is closest to their incumbent hourly salary rate, provided it constitutes at least a four percent (4%) increase over their incumbent hourly salary rate. - 3.
+- 1. Any employee designated by the Board or Chief of Police to perform the duties of the Chief of Police, a Deputy Chief of Police, or the Director General, for a continuous period of more than ten (10) days shall receive acting pay during the time the employee acts in that capacity, retroactive to the start date of the assignment. - 2.
+In determining acting pay for the Chief, Deputy Chief or Director General positions, for the duration of the acting assignment the employee in the acting assignment will receive acting pay equal to the step in the higher rank's salary grid that is closest to their incumbent hourly salary rate, provided it constitutes at least a four percent (4%) increase over their incumbent hourly salary rate. - 3.
 The hours of work for acting assignments under this policy are seven (7) hours per day (not including lunch hour), or 70 hours bi-weekly. - 4.
 Employees in acting assignments under this policy will continue to receive the rights and benefits to which they are entitled in their incumbent position.
 Only the amount of salary paid will change during the acting assignment. - 5.
 Should an employee serve continuously (not cumulatively) in an acting position for a period greater than one year, they will receive an increment to the next level, subject to satisfactory performance.

 Policy Number: Policy Subject:

-GA-11 BOARD COMMUNICATIONS AND COMMUNITY OUTREACH
+GA-11 BOARD COM COMMUNITY MUNICATIONS AND OUTREACH

-LEGISLATIVE REFEREN ICE / N/A
+LEGISLATIVE REFER ENCE / N/A

 AUTHORITY

 DATE APPROVED 28 April 2008

 DATE REVIEWED 2009, 2010, 2013

 DATES AMENDED 23 February 2009

 01 November 2010

-DATE TO BE REVIEWED 2016
+DATE TO BE REVIEW /ED 2016

-REPORTING REQUIREN IENT Address in Annual Report on Board Performance
+REPORTING REQUIR REMENT Address in Annual Report on Board Performance